 The GST Council, headed by the Finance Minister Arun Jaitley, announced the new GST on real estate as developers can decide whether they want to pay high-priced rates on raw materials with input tax credits (ITC) or fewer charges for under-construction projects without any added benefits.

 In general, the impact of GST on real estate means that the builders can select either they want to pay 12% with ITC benefits for non-affordable houses or 5% for unfinished houses with tax benefits.
 The council has further decided that for construction projects, 80% of materials like gravel, bricks, hardware, etc. must be procured from certified dealers.

 Similarly, for affordable housing developers can pick to pay 1% without tax allowances or 8% including tax benefits.
-It is said, that this new tax plan without input tax credits is being applied to housing projects that launched construction from on or after the April 1st, 2019.
+It is said that this new tax plan without input tax credits is being applied to housing projects that launched construction from on or after April 1st, 2019.

 Revenue Secretary Ajay Bhushan Pandey said the government will see no revenue loss because of the new GST on real estate initiative for under-construction projects.
 He said the rates will be calculated by considering certain points like the construction stage of the project, the ratio of commercial to a residential building, invoices, and so on.

 This latest news on GST on real estate brought a positive vibe for the builders and buyers.
 Real estate is something that is always considered as a long-term investment.
 Hyderabad is one such place that never lets down its investors.